 Skip to content

-This time, we will show how to use Scheck to check the lua script implementation of sensitive files.
+This will demonstrate how to use Scheck to check sensitive files using a Lua script.

 • Version: 1.0.7-5-gb83de2d